Doraemon (2005 TV series): Casting

 On November 22, 2004, The Asahi Shimbun revealed in an exclusive article that the series' five voice actors were considered by the production team to be replaced by a group of newer, younger voice actors, with their roles slated to begin in April of the following year, which was met with confusion and great public interest as the news of such a big change was very abrupt; many employees from TV Asahi learned about the news from the article, while the staff that worked on the anime were previously briefed.

 One of the reasons for the new casting was because Nobuyo Ōyama, the original voice actress for Doraemon in the 1979 anime, wanted to step down since 2001 due to health issues she faced in July of that year.
-Furthermore, Michiko Nomura, who voiced Shizuka in the 1979 anime, quit the longest-running series Sazae-san to focus more on her management position duties at her husband's Ken Productions studio and left alongside the original cast.
-It was also due to the fact that most of the cast members by that time were in their mid 60s.
+Furthermore, Michiko Nomura, who voiced Shizuka in the 1979 anime, decided to step down from the longest-running series Sazae-san to focus on her management position duties at her husband's Ken Production studio and left alongside the original cast.
+It was also due to the fact that most of the original cast members by that time were in their mid 60s.
 The voice actors to the five main characters, Doraemon, Nobita, Shizuka, Gian, and Suneo, were chosen from a pool of 590 applicants.
-Auditions for the series were held in order to select a voice that would best fit the original anime's atmosphere, starting in December 2004.
+Auditions for the series were held to select a voice that would best fit the original anime's atmosphere, starting in December 2004.
 TV Asahi stated in March 2005 that they chose voice actors who sounded similar to the predecessors, so that there wouldn't be a significant change from the original voice actors to the new voice actors.
 The new voice actors for the new series were officially announced on March 13, 2005, and were also revealed on March 28 of that year during a news conference in Roppongi Hills.

 Subaru Kimura, the voice of Gian in the anime, was the youngest member of the new cast that was confirmed, as he was 14 years old at the time.
 Subaru was formerly a member of a children's theater group, but he had no experience as a voice actor, and one of the reasons he auditioned for the job was just to gain popularity in class.
 Subaru was initially terrified at the auditions, but he finally landed the role of Gian.
 Wasabi Mizuta was chosen to play the title character and was approached by Kazuya Tatekabe, who had previously voiced Gian in the 1979 anime, to audition for the series.
 Mizuta was initially concerned about being fired, due to the negative criticisms about the sudden change in voice actors, but after Doraemon: Nobita's Dinosaur 2006 released, she continued with the role.
 Yumi Kakazu acquired the part of Shizuka, after previously having auditioned for the roles of Doraemon, Suneo, Nobita and Gian.